asyncjs/async-website/_posts/2014-10-09-functions-frameworks-flow.md

 We'll look at how the essence of modern frameworks can be recreated from very simple means, then about-face to try out ClojureScript and what it can offer.

-Tom is a JavaScript developer from Brighton, working at Twitter in London.
+Tom is a JavaScript developer, working at Twitter in London, and ex-Brightoner.